-8. CONTINGENCIES
+8 .
+CONTINGENCIES

-TOBACCO-RELATED LITIGATION:
+TOBACCO-RELATED LITTGATION:

 OVERVIEW.
 Since 1954, Liggett and other United States cigarette manufacturers have been named as defendants in numerous direct and third-party actions predicated on the theory that cigarette manufacturers should be liable for damages from cancer and other adverse health effects alleged to have been caused by cigarette smoking or by exposure to secondary smoke (environmental tobacco smoke, "ETS") from cigarettes.
 These cases are reported hereinafter as though having been commenced against Liggett (without regard to whether such cases were actually commenced against the Company or Liggett).
 There has been a noteworthy increase in the number of cases commenced against Liggett and the other cigarette manufacturers.
-The cases generally fall into four categories: (i) smoking and health cases alleging personal injury brought on behalf of individual smokers ("Individual Actions"); (ii) smoking and health cases alleging personal injury and purporting to be brought on behalf of a class of plaintiffs ("Class Actions"); (iii) health care cost recovery actions (iv) health care cost recovery actions brought by third-party payors Actions").
+The cases generally fall into four categories: (i) smoking and health cases alleging personal injury brought on behalf of individual smokers ("Individual Actions"); (ii) smoking and health cases alleging personal injury and purporting to be brought on behalf of a class of plaintiffs ("Class Actions"); (iii) health care cost recovery actions brought by state and local governments ("Attorney General Actions"); and (iv) health care cost recovery actions brought by third-party payors including asbestos manufacturers, unions and taxpayers ("Third-Party Payor Actions").
 As new cases are commenced, defense costs and the risks attendant to the inherent unpredictability of litigation continue to increase.
 Liggett had been receiving assistance from others in the industry in defraying the costs and other burdens incurred in the defense of smoking and health litigation and related proceedings, which, for the most part, consisted of the payment of counsel fees and costs, but this assistance terminated in 1997.
 The future financial impact on the Company of the termination of this assistance and the effects of the tobacco litigation settlements discussed below is not quantifiable at this time.
-For the six months ended June 30, 1998, Liggett incurred counsel fees and costs totaling approximately \$2,562, compared to \$2,152 for the comparable prior year period.
+For the nine months ended September 30, 1998, Liggett incurred counsel fees and costs totaling approximately \$3,713, compared to \$3,287 for the comparable prior year period.